SahithiShresta4/Recommendation-engine/README.md

 <center><h1>MOVIE RECOMMENDATION ENGINE</h1><center>

-Recommendatio Engines are used in variety of areas such as movies,music,books,clothes.
+Recommendation Engines are used in variety of areas such as movies,music,books,clothes.
 Recommendation Engines recommend things to the users based on users choices.

 Movie Recommendation Engine suggests top 10 movies based on the movie which user has searched for.Uses KNN Algorithm to find the movies which are close to the particular movie.<br />
 <img src="/Readme_images/homepage.jpeg" />